Nine reasons to do a placement year in logistics and supply chain

 (Numbers five to nine are good reasons, even if you you complete the placement and decide that logistics and supply chain isn’t for you.)

-What the application process involves for a placement in logistics or supply chain
+Applying for a placement in logistics or supply chain

 Application deadlines tend to be between January and March, although some may be earlier or later.
 Bear in mind that applications submitted first are sometimes prioritised.
 The application process is likely to be similar to an employer’s graduate scheme.
 Typically, applicants will complete an online application form, some online tests, and either one or two interviews.
 Your first interview may be over the phone or Skype.
 Although more common for logistics and supply chain graduate schemes, some employers include an assessment centre too.